 His passion for making distinguished and interesting beer is evident through his unique but delicious brews.
 Well, what can be more unique than brewing beer with actual peanut butter, pies, asparagus, and smoked pig & bones?

-Whatever established tastes, you might usually try, don’t let it come in the way of getting these three quirky brews.
+Whatever established tastes, you might usually try, don’t let it come in the way of getting these four quirky brews.

 - Pig Porter, ABV: 6.8% – This rich chocolatey porter is brewed with real smoked Mangalitsa Pig.
 Also, I won the Gold Medal for the “Best Experimental Beer” at the Great American Beer Festival in 2011.